noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ And then, let's check the Genmoji in the attributedString.
 ^ Genmoji is an NSAdaptiveImageGlyph.
 ^ It has data called imageContent.
-^ We will export this data.
+^ Let’s export this data.

 ---